bf31415/moloch-kibana-examples/README.md

 The purpose of this repo is to host kibana based visualizations which are based on the moloch (molo.ch) schema in elasticsearch.

-Moloch is an oper source platform for ingesting pcaps, parsing the packets, possibly summarizing individual packet streams into a "session" and then publishing this "session" data to elasticsearch.
+Moloch is an open source platform for ingesting pcaps, parsing the packets, possibly summarizing related packets into a "session" and then publishing this "session" data to elasticsearch.
 Moloch has defined a schema which maps a number of specific packet attributes into a corresponsing elastic fields.
-Moloch also has the ability to general packet attributes into more aggregate information that is written to elastic via additional field identifiers.
+Moloch also has the ability to summarize individual packet attributes into more aggregate information that is then written to elastic via additional elastic field.

 #### What is kibana?

 Kibana is the web UI to the "ELK" stack.
-As such kibana is purposely tuned to natively access data in elastic.
+As such, kibana can natively access data in elastic.
 Further, kibana has a number of predefined visualization types (line graphs, heatmaps, etc.) which can easily be created to visualize the data in moloch.

 The picture below shows, in a simple form, session information based on the session's lastpacket timestamp.